chase0213/fast_tree/README.md

 ## Usage

 `fast_tree` provides a generator which adds left and right pointers used in nested sets model to your model class.
-Even if you have created a class or not, execute following commands in the terminal:
+Even if you have created a target class or not, execute following commands in your terminal:

 ```bash
 $ bin/rails g fast_tree YOUR_MODEL_NAME
 ```

+and, execute migration by `bundle exec rake db:migrate`.

-After executing the command, add the following line into your model:
+After that, add the following line into your model:

 ```ruby
 include FastTree::Model